camunda/camunda-docs-manual/content/webapps/cockpit/dmn/dashboard.md

 ---

 The decisions dashboard of Cockpit is the entry point for decision monitoring.
-It comes with a pre-installed plugin, which let you see deployed decision defintions.
+It comes with a pre-installed plugin, which lets you see deployed decision definitions.
 Additional [plugins]({{< relref "webapps/cockpit/extend/plugins.md" >}}) can be added to the decisions dashboard.

 # Deployed Decisions